 Educational materials have a role pre- and post-sale, creating promises and expectations for what you offer.
 When they’re successful and honest, you have an excellent chance to improve your standing with the customer.
 We are big believers in using video because you can make a product look great but also put it into a real-world context.

 Video, when used properly, keeps products and companies honest.
-That’ll help people have more realistic expectations and be more satisfied when you meet them.
+The use of video presentations, for example, can illustrate the benefits of a product, service, or concept.
+There are even PowerPoint templates that can be used to create them.
+As a result of using video, clients will have more realistic expectations and be more satisfied when you meet them.

 Sometimes, education for a product happens when things go wrong.
 People want to know why something isn’t working or what they’re doing incorrectly when trying to accomplish a goal.
 They’re coming at you from a place of frustration or confusion.